sjohann81/ucx-os/README.md

 - Returns the system uptime since boot with microsecond resolution.

-#### Semaphore
+#### Semaphore / Spinlock

 Semaphore is a basic task synchronization primitive, with Dijkstra's semantics.
 The implementation of semaphores in the kernel associates a counter and queue for each semaphore instance.
+Spinlock is a basic lock primitive that supports data synchronization using memory barriers on multicore systems.

 ##### ucx_sem_create()